 This dockside cafe tucked away in Newport Shipyard (yes, an actual working shipyard) is often referred to as one of Newport's hidden gems, and with good reason.
 The menu has just about everything, including twin lobster rolls served with fresh lobster meat lightly dressed with citrus aioli for $36.

 Make your way down scenic Ocean Drive where you'll find Castle Hill Inn peacefully tucked away.
 Their upscale, elegant dining room offers 180 degree views of the bay while their lawn dotted with Adirondack chairs overlooking the bay remains a summer staple for cocktails and light bites.
-The signature lobster roll is crafted with 5 ounces of fresh, chilled lobster meat tossed with crème fraîche and tarragon crème topped with onion strings.

 This overstuffed (in the right kinda way) lobster roll from Brick Alley Pub arrives with a heaping portion of fresh lobster meat—the way it should be—mixed with mayo and a secret seasoning we're still trying to get our hands on.
 Served on a buttery bun with a side of coleslaw and steak fries.